Vitor-Roma/Django_Challenge_001/README.md

 ## First steps

-- Rename your '.env_sample' file to '.env'
+- Rename your '.env_sample' file to '.env' to connectc to database
 - open your terminal and type:
 ```
 make all